haurog/GnoClaimSwapForward/README.md

 ## Claim Swap Forward on Gnosis chain

-This contract claims Gnosis staking rewards, swaps them for ETHe and forwards them to a user selected address, like a gnosis pay wallet.
+This contract claims Gnosis staking rewards, swaps them for EURe and forwards them to a user selected address, like a gnosis pay wallet.
 The goal is to use this contract to automate this process using PowerPools and recharge the gnosis pay wallet regularly with staking gains.
+The contract uses balancer and curve to swap the claimed GNO to wxDAI and then the wxDAI to EURe.
+This route seems to be the cheapest and shortest from GNO-> EURe.
+At the moment the addresses are hard coded.
+The contract needs to be allowed to move GNO from the claimAddress.

 ### Build